www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/10b - Self-Service Password Reset (az-100-05b).md

 1. On the next page, enter twice a new password and complete the password reset process.

 1. Verify that you can sign in to the Azure portal by using the newly reset password.

+1. Sign out as **aaduser1** and close the InPrivate browser window.

 > **Result**: After you completed this exercise, you have created a new Azure AD tenant, activated Azure AD Premium v2 trial, created and configured Azure AD users, assigned Azure AD Premium v2 licenses to Azure AD users, managed Azure AD group membership, as well as configured and validated self-service password reset functionality